Death in the Dials

 SUPERIOR CARTES DE VISITE, 5s.
 PER DOZEN.
 Taken in the Exquisite and Elegant French Style by the IMPERIAL FRENCH PHOTO COMPANY, 4, HAYMARKET (Pall-Mall End), The only House in London where Portraits are taken by PARISIAN ARTISTS etc.

-Among other services they would provide free proofs and retakes and they would undertake to colour photographs by hand.
+Among other services they provided free proofs and retakes and undertook to colour photographs by hand.
 In a further bid for high-end customer satisfaction, which seems worlds away from the squalid episode in Dudley Street, they offered the use of private dressing rooms for ladies wishing to be photographed.

 When Ellen Hannen was asked by the staff of the Imperial how they might help her, she explained that she had come in connection with the Seven Dials mystery.
 To anyone who caught a glimpse of her it would have been apparent that she bore a striking resemblance to the dead woman, whose photograph had become an object of endless speculation.
 Perhaps it was no surprise that she had been falsely identified.

 She had a sad story to tell.
 She had been born into a respectable family, but her world fell apart when both her father and her mother died.
 At the time she was still a child.
 Confronted with the harsh realities of her orphaned condition, she took to needlework, scraping a living as a maker of gentlemen’s waistcoats.
 Out of necessity she submitted to the long hours and wretchedly poor pay of one of the most oppressed of all occupational classes, whose trials and tribulations were often represented with enormous compassion in nineteenth-century literature and art.